 Rising traffic demand, congestion, security of energy supply, and climate change are some of the major issues that the European Union and the wider world are facing.
-Tackling these challenges will call for the railway sector to take on a larger share of transport demand in the next few decades.
+Tackling these challenges call for the railway sector to take on a larger share of transport demand in the next few decades.

 The European Commission is working towards the creation of a Single European Railway Area (SERA), and has promoted a modal shift from road to rail in order to achieve a more competitive and resource-efficient European transport system.
 However, rail’s share in the European freight and passenger transport markets is still not satisfactory.
-EU research and innovation (R&I) must therefore help rail play a new, broader role in global transport markets, both by addressing pressing short-term problems that drain rail business operations, and by helping the sector to gain a stronger market position.
+EU research and innovation (R&I) therefore helps rail to play a new, broader role in global transport markets, both by addressing pressing short-term problems that drain rail business operations, and by helping the sector to gain a stronger market position.

-Shift2Rail will contribute to:
+Shift2Rail contributes to: